madsmsc/SFMovieService/README.md

 then instead of updating the db on each request,
 I would probably update it every hour or so.
-Given the nature of the service and the number of updates to SF db, that should be fie.
+Given the nature of the service and the number of updates to SF db, that should be fine.

 ## Test
 Instead of using a unit test framework